LimberDuck/limberduck_org_julio_7/docs/tools/converter-csv/index.rst

-:description: GUI tool which enables you to convert large CSV files files to XLSX files.
+:description: GUI tool that enables you to convert CSV files to XLSX files in bulk.

 Converter CSV
 =============